Excavations at the Temple Mount: Work outside the compound

+Mutual accusation of destruction, neglect

 Archaeologist Léon Pressouyre, a UNESCO envoy who visited the site in 1998 and claims to have been prevented from meeting Israeli officials (in his own words, "Mr Avi Shoket, Israel's permanent delegate to UNESCO, had repeatedly opposed my mission and, when I expressed the wish to meet with his successor, Uri Gabay, I was denied an appointment"), accuses the Israeli government of culpably neglecting to protect the Islamic period buildings uncovered in Israeli excavations.
 Later, Prof. Oleg Grabar of the Institute for Advanced Study in Princeton replaced Leon Pressouyre as the UNESCO envoy to investigate the Israeli allegations that antiquities are being destroyed by the Waqf on the Temple Mount.
 Initially, Grabar was denied access to the buildings by Israel for over a year, allegedly due to the threat of violence resulting from the al-Aqsa Intifada.
 His eventual conclusion was that the monuments are deteriorating largely because of conflicts over who is responsible for them, the Jordanian government, the local Palestinian Authority or the Israeli government.

-1990s

 Western Wall Tunnel (1996)

 After the Six-Day War, the Ministry of Religious Affairs of Israel began the excavations aimed at exposing the continuation of the Western Wall.
 The excavations lasted almost twenty years and revealed many previously unknown facts about the history and geography of the Temple Mount.

 The tunnel exposes a total length of 500 m (a third of a mile) of the wall, revealing the methods of construction and the various activities in the vicinity of the Temple Mount.
 The excavations included many archaeological finds along the way, including discoveries from the Herodian period (streets, monumental masonry), sections of a reconstruction of the Western Wall dating to the Umayyad period, and various structures dating to the Ayyubid, Mamluk, and Hasmonean periods constructed to support buildings in the vicinity of the Temple Mount.
 Warren's Gate lies about 150 ft into the tunnel.
 At the northern portion of the Western Wall, remains of a water channel, which originally supplied water to the Temple Mount, were found.
 The exact source of the channel is unknown, though it passes through an underground pool known as the Strouthion Pool.
 The water channel was dated to the Hasmonean period and was accordingly dubbed the Hasmonean Channel.

 The biggest stone in the Western Wall often called the Western Stone is also revealed within the tunnel and ranks as one of the heaviest objects ever lifted by human beings without powered machinery.
 The stone has a length of 41 ft and an estimated width between 11.5 and 15 ft Estimates place its weight at 550 metric tons.

 In 1996, Israeli Prime Minister Binyamin Netanyahu opened the Western Wall Tunnel near the site.
 Fueled by the allegation that the tunnel would undermine the Temple Mount, Palestinians protested.
 Consequently, gun battles in the West Bank and Gaza Strip killed 54 Palestinians and 14 Israeli soldiers.